jj535/SimpleTodo/README.md

 The following **additional** features are implemented:

 * [ ] List anything else that you can get done to improve the app functionality!
+* Change the order of items
+* Show deadline of each todo items and send notifications

 ## Video Walkthrough